cu-library/hyrax-ansible-testvagrants/README.md

 # hyrax-ansible-testvagrants

-This Vagrantfile brings up a CentOS, Debian, and Ubuntu VM to test the roles in https://github.com/cu-library/hyrax-ansible
+This Vagrantfile brings up a CentOS, Debian, and Ubuntu VM to test the roles in https://github.com/cu-library/hyrax-ansible Running this Vagrantfile will use 6144 MB of RAM.
+At least 8 GB of RAM on the host is recommend.

 ## CentOS: